Skip to main content

 Install Authress SDK (nodejs)

-npm install authress-sdk
+npm install @authress/sdk

 Your client SDK (or CLI)

-const { ServiceClientTokenProvider } = require('authress-sdk');
+import { ServiceClientTokenProvider } from '@authress/sdk';

 // Configure the custom domain: https://authress.io/app/#/settings?focus=domain

-const authressCustomDomainUrl = 'https://login.company.com';
+const authressCustomDomainUrl = 'https://auth.yourdomain.com';

 class myApplicationServiceClient {